Lightstreamer/Lightstreamer-kafka-connector/examples/quickstart-confluent-cloud/README.md

 The [docker-compose.yml](docker-compose.yml) file has been revised to realize the integration with _Confluent Cloud_ as follows:

-- removal of the `broker` service, because replaced by the remote Kafka cluster.
+- removal of the `broker` service, because replaced by the remote Kafka cluster
 - _kafka-connector_:
   - definition of new environment variables to configure remote endpoint, credentials, and topic name in the `adapters.xml` through the _variable-expansion__ feature of Lightstreamer:
     ```yaml